Skip to content

 What you can add

-The Add panel is organized into several categories:
+The Add Element is organized into several categories:

-- basics - native WeWeb elements like text, containers, buttons, and forms
+• All — Browse native WeWeb elements (text, containers, buttons, forms, and more)

 How to add elements